helgeho/ArchiveSpark/README.md

 ArchiveSpark is a framework / toolkit / library / API to facilitate **efficient data processing, extraction as well as derivation for archival collections**.

-While originally developed for the use with web archives, which is still its main focus, ArchiveSpark can be used with any (archival) data collections through it's modular architecture and customizable _data specifications_.
+While originally developed for the use with web archives, which is still its main focus, ArchiveSpark can be used with any (archival) data collections through its modular architecture and customizable _data specifications_.

 ### What can you do with it?